-All advertising costs are expensed as incurred and are included in general and administrative expenses on the consolidated statements of income.
-Advertising expenses were \$7.5 million, \$5.9 million, and \$5.6 million for the years ended July 31, 2019, 2018 and 2017, respectively.
+All advertising costs are expensed as incurred and are included in yard operations expenses for costs directly related to the auction process and the remainder in general and administrative expenses on the consolidated statements of income.
+Advertising expenses were \$7.7 million, \$7.5 million, and \$5.9 million for the years ended July 31, 2020, 2019 and 2018, respectively.